SEBraun1/credit-risk-classification/README.md

 * LR_Model 1:
   * The model predicts both, healthy and high-risk, loans with a 99% weighted average of accuracy, precision, and recall.
-  * Evaluating the macro average, the precision or positive predictive value is 92%, which could indicate some false positive assignments and evaluation of additional models is recommended.

 ## Summary

-The logistic regression model performs with high precision and recall.
+The logistic regression model performs with high accuracy, precision, and recall.
+Evaluating the macro average, the precision or positive predictive value is 92%, which could indicate some false positive assignments and evaluation of additional models is recommended.